HDaniels1991/flask_docker/README.md

 # Flask and Docker

-This is a simple exmample of building a Flask web application using Docker.
+This is a simple example of building a Flask web application using Docker.

 ## Author: